 Fraud: why should I worry?

-Insurance fraud occurs every day, and in every state.
+It’s the crime you pay for.
 People of all races, incomes and ages are victimized.
 Insurance schemes steal at least $80 billion a year, the Coalition Against Insurance Fraud estimates.

 Consumer goods cost more.
 Prices of goods at your department or grocery store keep rising when businesses pass higher costs of their health and commercial insurance onto customers.